Greta Schiller: Career

-Films

-Before Stonewall combines interviews with multiple forms of media that shows the history of gays and lesbians during the early 20th century to the 1960s.
+Reception

 The Advocate said that Greta Schiller is "gifted".

 Time Out New York wrote that Paris Was a Woman might cause viewers to "want to leave their spouse and move to Paris.

 The author of Black Popular Culture included a picture from the film Maxine Sullivan: Love to Be In Love on the first page of the book.

 The Atlantic Journal wrote that International Sweethearts of Rhythm "makes you glad documentaries were invented."

 Awards and nominations

-Greta Schiller has won several awards over her career.
+Greta Schiller has won numerous awards over her career.
 Before Stonewall earned her an award at the Torino Gay and Lesbian Film Festival, as well as a Grand Jury Nomination at the Sundance Film Festival.

 Tiny and Ruby: Hell Divin' Women earned Schiller a Teddy at the Berlin International Film Festival.
 She won another Teddy in 1999 for Best Documentary for The Man Who Drove with Mandela.
 The film also won Best Documentary at the Milan International Lesbian and Gay Film Festival, and was nominated for Best Documentary at the Newport International Film Festival in Rhode Island.

-In 2019, Schiller’s film Before Stonewall was selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
+In 2019, Schiller's film Before Stonewall was selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".